Kickball Rules

 • A runner may be substituted no more than twice during the game.
 After the second substitution, the injured player will be removed from the game and no longer be allowed to participate.

-• A non-league substitute is permitted to play only if there 9 or less registered players present.
+• A non-league substitute is permitted to play only if there are 9 or less registered players present.

 • A team may not have more than 4 substitutes for one game